The Mediavine Dashboard syncs daily to your Google Analytics. When it does that, it pulls the top 100 posts by visits for that day.

-This means that when you are looking at one day of data in your dashboard, the top posts will have accurate numbers displayed that should match up very closely with your Google Analytics.
+Because it is not a live sync, this means that when you are looking at one day of data in your dashboard, the top posts will have accurate numbers displayed that should match up very closely with your Google Analytics.

 If you are looking at a range of days, things may not match up.

-If your BLOG POST ABOUT PINE TREES was in the top post reports for day one with 1500 pageviews and day three with 1200 pageviews, in the dashboard that post would show a total of 2700 pageviews over the three day span.
+If your BLOG POST ABOUT PINE TREES was in the top post reports for Day One with 1500 pageviews and Day Three with 1200 pageviews, in the dashboard that post would show a total of 2700 pageviews over the three day span.

 Therefore, the Mediavine Dashboard will show 2700 (1500 + 1200), while your Google Analytics will show 3000 (1500 + 1200 + 300).